Gardening with Kids: 5 Easy Veges to Grow

 You don’t have to own a big plot of land to garden.
 Fruit and vegetables can easily be grown in pots or containers, on a balcony or windowsill or even inside if you’re a city dweller!
 Strawberries do very well in hanging baskets and tomatoes absolutely thrive in containers, so long as they have ample sunlight.
 Radishes do great in deep pots and beans grow well in pots with a trellis.

 Potatoes are an amazing vegetable to grow with children because you don’t need a vege patch, potatoes will happily grow in planter bags, pots or containers!
 Plus, nearly all kids like eating potatoes since they are versatile to cook with.
-As you start with a seed potato, it’s a little bit like a science experiment for kids, which is lots of fun.
+As you start with a seed potato, it’s a little bit like a science experiment, which is lots of fun.
 Once the seed potatoes have ‘eyes’, you can plant them in a deep bucket or potato bag.
-Every time the plants reach the surface, kids should cover with more soil.
+Every time the plants reach the surface, cover with more soil.
 Potatoes are an easy vegetable for kids to learn how to take care of themselves.
 A good tip is to wait until all the flowers on the potato plant have nearly died back before harvesting your potatoes.

 Peas are also easy to grow and grow quickly, they can also be grown in pots.
 They are the most fun to harvest as the kids love shelling them from their pea pods!
 Peas can be frozen or kept in the refrigerator for about 5 days which makes them perfect for getting the most out of your crop.
 Choose the sunniest spot in your garden to grow your peas.
 Plant seeds 2.5cm deep and space 5cm apart.
 Cover and water.